Subordinating Conjunctions

 "She asked for your notes in order that she could copy them." (formal)

-Meaning: She wants to copy your notes, that's why she asked for them.
+Meaning: She wants to copy your notes; that is why she asked for them.

 Time

-Meaning: I have coffee first, then take a bath after.
+Meaning: I have coffee first, then take a bath.

-when is used to emphasize two actions happening at the same time.
+Used to show two actions happening at the same time.

 Meaning: Someone knocked on the door while we were laughing.

-Meaning: I have coffee first, then I take a bath second.
+Meaning: I have coffee first, then take a bath.

 Meaning: I stopped eating ice cream when my stomach started aching.

-whenever is used to introduce that the clauses happen together every time or any time.
+Used to show that two actions happen every time or any time.

 Comments